-The District's financial statements report a separate section for deferred inflows of resources.
-This separate financial statement element reflects an increase in net position that applies to a future period.
-The District will not recognize the related revenue until a future event occurs.
-The District has two types of items that are deferred inflows of resources.
-One type of item occurs related to revenue recognition, because property tax receivables are recorded in the current year, but the revenue will be recorded in the subsequent year.
-A second type of item occurs related to its net pension liability (asset), because the actuary noted a difference between the expected and actual experience of the pension activity.
+In addition to liabilities, the statement of net position includes a separate section for deferred inflows of resources.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

+The District has two types of deferred inflows of resources.
+One type is related to revenue recognition, because property tax receivables are recorded in the current year, but the revenue will be recorded in the subsequent year.
+A second type is related to the District's net pension liability (asset), because the actuary noted a difference between the expected and actual experience of the pension activity.